y10011010/tape/README.md

 stages of development (staging, production).
 Although, it is worth noting that other tools are employed (e.g., terraform, kubernetes) to address use cases beyond simply running applications or services.

+The resticted set of features employed from docker-compose should be limited to running apps/volumes which are in turn managed via terraform and packer.